Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 First, we have two big buckets of perception, ordinary and non-ordinary reality.
 There are many philosophies and ways to define and describe these two concepts.
 We’ll try to simplify the definitions.

-- Ordinary reality is the things appear to exist in the corporeal body, where time and space “appear” to exist.
+- Ordinary reality consists of that which appears to exist in the corporeal body.
+This is where time and space “appear” to exist.

 - Non-ordinary reality is what we experience outside of the corporeal.
 This includes our thoughts, day-dreaming, and dreams while you sleep.
 All of this takes place outside of the realm of normal time and space.
 Think about it.
 For now, we won’t open the Pandora’s Box of concerning whether time and space are “real” or an illusion of the mind.